mdancho84/mdancho84.github.io/_lab-episodes/episode1.md

 image: webinars/episode1/how-to-learn-r-fast.png
 ---

-In this first episode of [Learning Labs](https://www.business-science.io/labs/), we discuss how to how to learn R fast, and give you a 30-minute playbook for success.
+In this first episode of [Learning Labs](https://www.business-science.io/labs/), we discuss how to how to learn R fast, and give you a 30-minute playbook for success with 3 Key Strategies.

 __The Problem:__ Data Science Education is bad.
 There are a million people saying a million different things.
 Most "data scientists" doing the talking have no experience in the real world.
 Most programs suck.
 This makes learning data science a struggle.
 The sad fact is that most learners don't succeed.